What Is Data Security?

 California Consumer Privacy Act (CCPA)

-The CCPA went into effect on Jan.
-1, 2020.
+The CCPA went into effect on January 1, 2020.
 It provides consumers in California with additional rights and protections regarding how businesses use their personal information.
-The CCPA is very similar to the GDPR and imposes many of the same obligations on businesses that the GDPR does.
+The CCPA is very similar to the GDPR and imposes many of the same obligations on businesses that the GDPR does, except for the implementation of robust security measures to protect customers’ personal information from unauthorized access, destruction, modification, or disclosure.

 Health Insurance Portability and Accountability Act (HIPAA)

-HIPAA is the United States' data protection and security legislation that regulates electronically protected health information (ePHI).
+HIPAA is the United States data protection and security legislation that regulates electronically protected health information (ePHI).
 It is aimed mainly at healthcare providers and partnering institutions that deal with such data.
 HIPAA lays out requirements for the security of ePHI, which involves specific physical, technological, and administrative safeguards.
+To stay compliant with HIPAA regulations, medical companies should implement some security measures: safe traffic encryption with a VPN, secure messaging apps, encrypted email services, and reliable business password management.

 Sarbanes-Oxley (SOX) Act